akangkhi/rdcn-adbu/docs/package/index.md

 Two item, that will be required to test module-B is sent along with the parcel, but in a different box labelled "Netgear".

-Their usage/purpose is mentioned below:
+Their usage/purpose is mentioned in the documentaion.
+Please use the search option.

 {: .fs-6 .fw-300 }